 7. Pancake

-When I started performing stretches to increase my flexibility in the legs, I found that the pancake was uncomfortable in the back of my knees.
-With time, as I increased my flexibility, I could feel it in my hamstrings in my inner hips.
+When I started stretching to increase my leg flexibility, I found that the pancake was uncomfortable in the back of my knees.
+With time, as I increased my flexibility, I could feel it in my hamstrings and my inner hips.

 Sit with your legs open wide.
-Fold forward at the hips, making sure you are engaging your lower abs and lifting your tailbone to avoid bending your back.
+Fold forward at the hips, ensuring you engage your lower abs and lift your tailbone to avoid bending your back.
 Keep your chest open!

 8. Supine Hamstring Stretch